 Learning a language involves quite a bit more than studying the pronunciation of words and working out how to put them together.
 Learning a new language means also learning about the culture and how people who speak the target language live their lives.
+This is why in our Intensive German Courses in Berlin, we make sure you know all about the German culture as well as the language.
 When you practice your newly-acquired speaking skills abroad, it’s important to know how you should speak to your interlocutor.
 This usually refers to the correct body language and gestures, but can also include whether to address them in a formal or an informal way.
+If you’re busy during the day and would prefer to learn German in the evenings, we also offer a range of Evening German Courses in Berlin.

 Formal or an informal communication